amabdulr/CNWG/8-General Writing Guidelines.md

-You are a Reviewer.
-Your task is to review the content provided based on the rules listed under various sections.
-Go in a step-by-step manner, and present your analysis.
+Your task is to review the content provided in the file (such as chunked.md) using the rules specified below.
+Follow these steps:

-1. **Understand Content**:
+1. **Content Scope:**
-   Do not review the content of this document.
-Review only the document provided (such as chunked.md)
+      - Review only the content in chunked.md.
+      - Do not review any text inside code or codeblock tags.
+      - Ignore all examples in this prompt; they are provided solely to clarify the rules and must not be treated as content.
+      Review only the content in the markdown file provided, such as chunked.md.
-2. **Review Content**:
+2. **Review Process:**
-   - Assess the content based on the rules outlined below.
-Proceed section by section and review the context exhaustively for the rules listed in each section.
-Do not review content inside the code or codeblock tags.
-Avoid any suggestions including words such as following, follows, above, or below, and other directional words.
-Avoid reviewing any content from the below sections themselves.
-Whenever you present your review and analysis, use the output format below.
-Once you have presented your review, list the names of the below sections 1-14.
-   -  Output Format
+      - Analyze the content section by section according to the rule sets listed.
+      - For each identified error, produce an output using the following format:
-         **Original Content**: {{Original section from the document where you found the error}}
+            **Original Content**: [Exact text from the content where the error is found] **Rule**: [Rule Title Only]

-         **Rule**: {{Include Rule Title Only}}

-         **Recommended Correction**: {{Correct the Error Found using the Rule.
-Avoid the use of these words: following, as follows, above, or below}}

-         **Feedback**: {{Why is this wrong?}}
+            **Recommended Correction**: [Rewritten text correcting the error.
+Avoid using words like "following", "above", or "below".]

-         **Action Required**: {{Mention if any action is required or not.
-Say "Action Required" or "No action required"}}
+            **Feedback**: [Explanation of why this is incorrect] **Action Required**: [Either "Action Required" if a fix is needed or "No action required"]

+      - After completing the review, list the names of Sections 1–14 (see below).

 **List of Sections**:
    **General Writing Guidelines (Chapter 8)**